-The Master of Education in Diverse Learning (MEd/DL) is an advanced course of study for licensed teachers who are seeking to become more effective in helping all learners find success in the general education curriculum.
-Recognizing the variety of learner differences in the inclusive American classroom, this program helps teachers build upon their existing pedagogical knowledge and expand their knowledge, skills, and dispositions, with a focus on the needs of the diverse learner.
+The Master of Education (MEd) is an advanced course of study for licensed teachers who wish to become more effective in helping all learners find success in the general education curriculum.
+Recognizing the variety of learner differences in the inclusive classroom, this program helps teachers build upon their existing pedagogical knowledge and expand their knowledge, skills, and dispositions, with a focus on the needs of the diverse learner.
 Special attention is given to students who are learning English as a second language (ESL), have a disability, or are gifted.
-After successful completion of the degree coursework, teachers will be able to apply for an endorsement to their Professional Educator License in both ESL and special education (Learning Behavior Specialist 1) per the guidelines listed below.
+After successful completion of the degree coursework, teachers will be able to apply for an endorsement to their Illinois Professional Educator License in both ESL and special education (Learning Behavior Specialist 1) per the guidelines listed below.
 Evidence-based teaching methods will be implemented in the teacher’s classroom to allow for immediate practice of instructional skills being learned.
 Assessment of the diverse learner will be conducted in the teacher’s classroom or school.

 Note: It is possible for someone to pursue this degree without currently teaching in a classroom; however, due to the practical nature of assignments and course objectives, he or she would need to have access to a classroom setting for the duration of the program.

-Students graduating with a Master of Education degree in Diverse Learning will be able to:
+Students graduating with a Master of Education degree will be able to:

-- demonstrate personal and professional sensitivity to their students' unique cultural backgrounds
+- demonstrate cultural competence, understanding and responding appropriately to their students' unique cultural backgrounds.

 After successfully finishing the degree coursework, teachers will have completed:

-- The 18 hours required by the Illinois Board of Education (ISBE) in order to apply for an endorsement in ESL.
+- The coursework required by the Illinois State Board of Education (ISBE) to apply for an endorsement in ESL (English as a second language).
 Out-of-state candidates should contact their state agency to determine the requirements for ESL credentials in their state.

 Program of Study